Hiring a Car in Finland: A Comprehensive Guide

 - Families and outdoor holidays: choose extra luggage space if you are carrying suitcases, buggies, ski gear or hiking equipment.

-- Lapland and winter travel: always confirm that the vehicle is fitted appropriately for winter conditions and suitable for snow and ice.
+- Lapland and winter travel: confirm that the vehicle is fitted appropriately for winter conditions and is suitable for snow, ice and long distances.

 Automatic cars are popular and can sell out early, especially at Lapland airports during the winter season, so reserve early if you do not drive a manual.